 If you’ve been accused of theft in the state of Washington, your future freedom, reputation, and employment opportunities are all at stake.
-Theft can include an impulsive instance of shoplifting, a white collar crime of fraud or embezzlement, and even armed robbery.
-Whether the matter is charged as a misdemeanor or a felony depends in part on the amount of the theft as well as the nature of the act, either way you will need a skilled Tacoma Theft Crime Lawyer on your side.
+Theft can include an impulsive instance of shoplifting, a white-collar crime of fraud or embezzlement, and even an armed robbery.
+Whether the matter is charged as a misdemeanor or a felony depends on the amount of the theft and the nature of the act.
+Regardless, you will need a skilled Tacoma theft crime lawyer on your side.
+If you are being charged with a theft crime, contact the Law Offices of Mark Treyz today.

 If you’re facing any of these serious charges, you’re probably feeling overwhelmed, with high levels of stress and anxiety.
 You may fear for your future, your job, and worry about how the charge will affect your family.
 Your concern is understandable.
 A theft conviction can follow you for the rest of your life, making it difficult to find good jobs, attend school, and create a cloud of suspicion that follows you wherever you go.

 There are a number of crimes that are considered “theft crimes” including robbery, burglary, auto theft, and theft.
-The most recent data available from 2014 shows that theft, including first, second, and third degree theft, is the most common theft crime, followed by burglary, auto theft, and robbery.
+The most recent data available from 2016 shows that theft, including first, second, and third-degree theft, is the most common theft crime.
+This is followed by burglary, auto theft, and robbery.
 A deeper look at Tacoma theft crimes shows us that theft occurs at a rate of almost double that of burglary.

 Source: City Data Crime Statistics

 It makes sense to get the best Tacoma criminal attorney you can, from the first hint that you will be accused.
 Mark Treyz is a good choice if you live in the Tacoma or Pierce County area.
-Mark has been practicing criminal law in Tacoma, Washington for 27 years, and as a former prosecutor and pro tem judge, he knows how the system works and how to maneuver through it to give you the best chance of avoiding jail time and a conviction, both of which can be significant obstacles to your future success.
+Mark has been practicing criminal law in Tacoma, Washington for 30 years.
+He was a former prosecutor and pro tem judge.
+From this, he knows how the system works and how to best maneuver his clients through it, to avoid jail time and a conviction.
+He is determined to help preserve your future success.

 If you’ve been arrested, questioned, or told that you may be in the future, call the Mark Treyz law office immediately.
 Every case is different, and we can’t promise a specific outcome in yours; but in general, the sooner Mark gets involved, the better the odds are that: